 - No ongoing monthly account keeping fees.

 - Education program.
 This program was implemented in September 2010 and designed to help a growing number of ineligible West Australians (mainly through too much debt) become eligible for a Keystart loan.
-The program has over 600 participants and has proved successful in its aims since inception.
+Over 160 participants have succesfully completed the program since inception.

 Keystart is governed by the Corporations Act and regulated by the Australian Securities and Investments Commission.
 It also has one shareholder: the WA Housing Authority.